JudahBella/docker_rtsp_grab/README.md

 Modified `HEALTHCHECK` to test against localhost instead of a static IP that doesn't exist so that it will pass.

-You need to call this image with the URL environment variable set to the URL of the camera you want it to connect to.
+You need to call this image with the `URL` environment variable set to the URL of the camera you want it to connect to, and `FPS` set to FPS you would want the snapshots to be updated.
+I have found `1/10` (once every 10 seconds) to work well.

 Once you've got it running, you'll be able to see the snapshot at http://your-server-ip:port/snapshot.jpg

 Examples: